Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     client.logEvent("event type", eventProperties, true);
     ```

-You can also log identify events as out-of-session, which is useful if you are updating user properties in the background and do not want to start a new session.
+You can also log identify events as out-of-session, which is useful if you are updating user properties in the background and don't want to start a new session.
 You can do this by setting the input parameter outOfSession to true when calling `identify()`.

 === "Java"